Import your Subaru into Canada, import a car into Canada. Subaru Canada.

 2008 Subaru Outback, importable into Canada

-Buying a used Subaru to import to Canada?
-I have late model, low mile, pre-owned Outback, Tribeca, Forester, Impreza.
-Contact Joe Spitz, internet sales manager, Carter Subaru, Seattle, Washington.
+Buying a lightly used Subaru?
+I have a selection of late model, low mile, pre-owned Subarus - a variety of Outback, Tribeca, Forester, Impreza.
+Contact Joe Spitz, internet sales manager at a major Seattle, Washington area Subaru dealer.
 Contact and price information is below.

 all info subject to change, correction, updating